Bavarian Cream Donuts are fried, fluffy donuts filled with the most luxurious Bavarian cream filling and rolled in sugar.

 Whip the Cream

-Whip up the cold heavy cream to stiff peaks.
-Don't overwhip it or it will be too stiff to fold in.
+Whip the cold heavy cream to stiff peaks, being careful not to overwhip - it should still be soft enough to fold in easily.

 Fold the Filling